goatmilkkk/tp/docs/DeveloperGuide.md

 * Gender
 * Medical history

-Hence, the missing `DateOfBirth` and `Gender` classes has to be made from scratch, with reference from the existing AB3 fields (Name, Email, etc.)
+Hence, the missing `DateOfBirth` and `Gender` classes had to be made from scratch, with reference from the existing AB3 fields (Name, Email, etc.)

 While this was manageable, it required us to have an understanding of how the fields functioned and interacted with the rest of the system.